IAmPara0x/viwrap/README.md

 - [X] Add terminal effect
 - [X] Implement FFI for getting and setting terminal size
 - [X] implement a way to detect when a prompt is up (This task will need continuous work as we encounter new edge cases)
-- [ ] Start implementing basic vim like editing.
+- [X] Start implementing basic vim like editing.
+- [ ] Implement Advance vim editting features
 - [ ] Figure out a better way to handle colored prompt
 - [ ] Install singal handlers
 	  - [ ] SIGWICH as we need to resize the master fd when the stdin size changes